ipk7218/andersen-trainee-2/README.md

 # Introduce
 This is the 2nd attempt for trainee for Andersen.

-The 1st attempt https://github.com/ipk7218/andersen-trainee is private.
+The 1st attempt https://github.com/ipk7218/andersen-trainee **is private**.

 # About this code
 1. Clone this repository.
 You need to have **Task1.py** and **Task2.txt**.